7-solutions/devops-assignment/README.md

 **Expected output:** Yaml files and instruction how to deploy the application or command line

-7. (Bonus point) Create CICD workflow using GitOps pipeline to build and deploy application **Expected output:** GitOps pipeline (Github, Gitlab, Bitbucket, Jenkins) workflow or diagram
+7. Create CICD workflow using GitOps pipeline to build and deploy application **Expected output:** GitOps pipeline (Github, Gitlab, Bitbucket, Jenkins) workflow or diagram